 · Prohibit trapping of wolves within and adjacent to endangered mountain caribou habitat.
 This will ensure packs are not splintered, which can have the effect of increasing wolf density.

-· Enact immediate closure of all snowmobiling within endangered mountain caribou habitat.
+· Enact immediate closure of all snowmobiling and help-skiing within endangered mountain caribou habitat.
 Snowmobiling has been identified as a contributor to the decline in endangered mountain caribou due to noise pollution and habitat disturbance.
 Snowmobile tracks create predator highways that animals like wolves and cougars use to access caribou during winter months in high-elevation habitat where otherwise, access would be near impossible.
+Heli-skiing disturbs caribou through noise pollution and interrupts important feeding times.

 · Fund a comprehensive impact study on all recreational activity within endangered mountain caribou habitat and its effect on the species, province wide.